commitdev/docs/docs/eps/ep-pilot.md

 - Respond to communication from us and SPs within 1 business day.
 - Connect with other EPs to learn about what they're working on (you’ll be added to a daily check in channel on Slack)!
 - Reflect on what you’re looking for next and share with the Engineer Success team in your EPX Slack channel
-- What skills do I want to build in my next pilot?
+- What skills do you want to build in your next pilot?
-- What type of problems do I want to solve?
+- What type of problems do you want to solve?
-- What didn’t work at my last pilot(s) that I want to avoid in the future?
+- What didn’t work at your last pilot(s) that you want to avoid in the future?
-- What went well that I want to replicate?
+- What went well that you want to replicate?

 ## Resources